Paths & Trails

 Arran Bike Club also welcomes visitors on their weekly rides.
 New for 2014, there is a weekly mountain bike session starting on Monday 26 May from 6.30pm.
 They will be approx. 10 km in length, mainly offroad at a relaxed and fun pace, perfect for anyone with a mountain bike in good working order, a helmet and a little enthusiasm.
 Gerard from the Arran Bike Club will lead the rides, no-one will get left behind and help and advice will always be on hand.
 Contact Arran Bike Club to check the meeting points.

-Bike hire is available from Arran Power and Sail.
+Bike hire is available from Arran Bike Hire.
 Giant trail and hybrid bikes available.
 Bike hire also available from The Boat House in Brodick (next to the small Co-op).

 There are 7 golf courses on Arran with friendly club facilities and an automated driving range in Shiskine.